 Safer visitation is up to visitors and residents alike.
-We ask that you maintain a safe social distance even on our trails, beaches, and parks.
+We ask that you maintain a safe physical distance even on our trails, beaches, and parks.
 And, as you’re recreating in our beautiful destination, please make sure to leave no trace, wash your hands frequently and bring hand sanitizer.

 Keep Tahoe Safe – Wear a Mask!

-South Lake Tahoe Restaurant Dining Safety
+South Lake Tahoe Restaurant Message

 City of South Lake Tahoe Fire Restrictions

 Fire season is upon us and many restrictions are now in effect where outdoor burning, campfires, and fire pits are concerned.
 2020 started out with the driest February on record since the 1850s, and there is an increased fire danger posed by dead grass and hotter, drier conditions in the region.